jquery/jquery.org/pages/team-members.md

 ### Tools and Services

 Several companies have generously provided the jQuery Foundation free access to their products and services.
 This includes BrowserStack, which can run many different browsers from within a browser interface.
-Many jQuery teams use IRC for communications, and jQuery runs an IRC "bouncer" (ZNC) to make it more convenient to use; team members can use this bouncer without charge.
-Other tools or services may be available to teams as members of specific projects.
+Many teams use IRC for communications, and the jQuery Foundation runs an IRC "bouncer" (ZNC) to make it more convenient to use; team members can use this bouncer without charge.
+Other tools or services may be available to team members of specific projects.